 State policy of the acoustic control

 It is necessary to initiate the development of a state policy of the acoustic control.
 A significant reduction in the acoustic impact on people will enable more comfortable environment, they will get used to the ability to speak quietly and calmly.
-People who live in a comfortable acoustic environment themselves begin to notice the hysterical and hyperbolic tone of the Russian media and become able to perceive such practices as abnormal.
+People who live in a comfortable acoustic environment begin to notice the hysterical and hyperbolic tone of the Russian media.
+They are able to perceive such practices as abnormal.
 This creates a natural psychological border for Russian propaganda.

 Our Joint Strategy of the Public Movement to Counter Information Aggression of the Russian Federation (2021) also proposed such solutions .